Facet-Cut Garnet Bead Necklace

 1

-The name 'garnet' comes from the Latin 'granatus,' meaning 'grain' or 'seed,' likely referencing the Pomegranate fruit, whose arils resemble the stone's color and shape.
+The word 'garnet' comes from the Latin 'granatus,' meaning 'grain' or 'seed,' a reference to its resemblance to the seeds of a pomegranate.

 2